EirikTengesdal/AudioSlicer/README.md

 **Version 1.0.0** (2022.01.22): Added repository to GitHub.

 ## Citation information
 Please cite the script if you use it.
-The following citation example could be used (but it should be customised according to relevant citation style in academic contexts):
+The following citation example could be used (but it should be customised according to relevant citation style in academic contexts and version number):

 Tengesdal, Eirik and Moura, Marcel.
 2022.
 AudioSlicer for Python (Version 1.0.0).
 [Software].
 DOI: https://doi.org/10.5281/zenodo.5889527